PelionIoT/mbl-docs/Docs/install_mbl_on_device/provision/provisioning_instructions.md

 ## Prerequisites

 * MBL CLI and a developer connection.
-Please see [installation and network setup instructions](../develop-apps/setting-up.html).
+Please see [installation and developer connection instructions](../develop-apps/setting-up.html).

     <span class="notes">**Note:** If you are running an old version (1.x) of MBL CLI, please remove it (and install version 2.0).</span>